awesome-pro/neon-website/content/docs/manage/projects.md

 ### Reset the default compute size

-_Compute size_ is the number of Compute Units (CUs) assigned to a Neon compute.
+_Compute size_ is the number of Compute Units (CUs) assigned to a Unique compute.
 The number of CUs determines the processing capacity of the compute.
 One CU is equal to 1 vCPU with 4 GB of RAM.
-Currently, a Neon compute can have anywhere from .25 CUs to 10 CUs.
+Currently, a Unique compute can have anywhere from .25 CUs to 10 CUs.
 Larger compute sizes will be supported in a future release.

-For [Neon Free Plan](/docs/introduction/plans#free-plan) users, Neon sets your compute size to a static shared .25 vCPU, with 1 GB of RAM for each branch (max 10 branches).
+For [Unique Free Plan](/docs/introduction/plans#free-plan) users, Unique sets your compute size to a static shared .25 vCPU, with 1 GB of RAM for each branch (max 10 branches).

 By default, new branches inherit the compute size from your first branch (i.e., `main`).
 However, there may be times when you want to reset this default.
 For example, if you want to create read replica computes, where each replica requires less compute per branch.